manuelbonk/dotfiles/README.md

-In this repo you will find several of my config files.
+In this repo you will find some of my config files.
-42